thirdweb-dev/typescript-sdk/etc/sdk.api.md

     Rinkeby = 4
 }

-// Warning: (ae-internal-missing-underscore) The name "ChainlinkInfo" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export type ChainlinkInfo = {
-    vrfCoordinator: string;
-    linkTokenAddress: string;
-    keyHash: string;
-    fees: BigNumber;
-};

-// Warning: (ae-internal-missing-underscore) The name "ChainlinkVrf" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const ChainlinkVrf: Record<number, ChainlinkInfo>;

 // Warning: (ae-internal-missing-underscore) The name "ChainOrRpc" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)